darccio/zas/README.md

 First header level 1 from Markdown files will be made available as `{{.Title}}`, unless it is overridden.

-`layout.html` is parsed with Go's `html/template`, which auto-escapes values by default.
+`layout.html` is parsed with Go's `html/template`, which auto-escapes values by default - unlike a page's own content, which has none at all (see "A page's own content has no escaping at all" above).
 A `noescape` helper is available if you need to output a string as trusted, unescaped HTML - e.g. `{{noescape .SomeTrustedHTML}}`.
 Only use it on content you trust: passing it anything that could contain attacker-controlled input (a value from user-submitted content, an untrusted third-party feed, etc.) reintroduces the XSS risk `html/template` exists to prevent.
 If you don't need it, don't use it.

 ### But...
 I want to do pages beyond post-like format